How HEAT Works

 Effect How it's applied What it does

-Overdrive Module conditionals and abilities +100% Boost acceleration, x10 Boost regen, max Slow resistance.
+Overdrive Module conditionals +100% Boost acceleration, x10 Boost regen, max Slow resistance.
 Longer Boost duration.

 Vulnerable Applied by abilities and effects 70% less resistance to status buildup.
 At max: double damage and status accumulation, half decay rate.